 The degree of change in the health care industry is creating what the U.S. military refers to as a VUCA world - an environment that is volatile, uncertain, complex and ambiguous.
 The degree of change and the speed of change create multiple unknowns and interdependencies.
-Areas HSS must respond to include: legislative and regulatory uncertainty, provider system redefinition, the changing practice of medicine, new entrants and intermediaries, health technology including pharma advancement and exponential cost increases, a realignment of patient care and health management, the unknown impact of the exchanges, both private and public, and change in the employee value proposition.
+Areas SFHSS must respond to include: legislative and regulatory uncertainty, provider system redefinition, the changing practice of medicine, new entrants and intermediaries, health technology including pharma advancement, accompanied by exponential cost increases, a realignment of patient care and health management, the unknown impact of the exchanges, both private and public, the likely repeal of the Affordable Care Act (ACA) and other possible changes to legislation proposed by the new administration, and change in the employee value proposition.

-Within the realm of legislative and regulatory, changes in the make-up of Congress will usher in changes in the implementation of the Patient Protection and Affordable Care Act (PPACA or Accountable Care Act) specifically: the continuation of key taxes is in question, further the requirement of automatic enrollment has been delayed and no guidance issued, monitoring the definition of reporting on number of full and part-time full time-employees, and notifying employees and the IRS for reporting is required in 2016. is likely to change by increasing the definition of the minimum hours, The continued impact of the state exchanges and implications for COBRA and early retirees will need to be monitored.
-Most significantly, the implementation of the Excise Tax on High Cost Employer-Sponsored Health Coverage (Excise Tax or Cadillac Tax), which is scheduled for 2018, has not yet been clarified.
-HSS medical plans with Healthcare Flexible Spending Accounts (FSA) are close to or above the threshold for the 40% excise tax.
+Within the legislative and regulatory realm, changes in the make-up of Congress will usher in changes.
+The continuation of key taxes is in question.
+It's unclear if, further the requirement of automatic enrollment has be delayed and no guidance issued, monitoring the definition of reporting on the number of full and part time employees, and notifying employees will continue.
+It's likely to be required by and the IRS for reporting is required in 20162017.
+The continued impact of the state exchanges and implications for COBRA and early retirees will need to be monitored.
+Most significantly, the implementation of the Excise Tax on High Cost Employer-Sponsored Health Coverage (Excise Tax or Cadillac Tax), which is scheduled for 202048, has not yet been clarified.
+SFHSS medical plans with Healthcare Flexible Spending Accounts (FSA) are close to or above the threshold for the 40% excise tax.